compas-dev/compas/docs/api/compas.artists.rst

 .. rst-class:: lead

-For visualization of data objects such as geometry objects, robots, and data structures, COMPAS provides "artists".
+For visualization of geometry objects, robots, and data structures, COMPAS provides "artists".
-Every data object type is paired with a corresponding artist type that is capable of visualizing the data.
+Every object type is paired with a corresponding artist type that is capable of visualizing the data of the object.
 This package provides base artist classes with pluggable methods that receive an implementation from plugins defined by various visualization contexts.